aritra31/search-relevance-hybrid-retrieval/README.md

 # Search Relevance Optimization

 I built this for a SurveyMonkey partnership project through Boston College (Nov 2025).
-Their help center search was basically text matching — users would type "how to create a form" and the article titled "Designing Your Survey" wouldn't show up.
+Their help center search was basically text matching; users would type "how to create a form" and the article titled "Designing Your Survey" wouldn't show up.
 The relevant pages existed, they just weren't surfacing.

 ## What I found